-Opinion: Will right wingers never learn what sexism and classism looks like?
+Opinion: Will right-wingers never learn what sexism and classism looks like?

 In an earlier statement, Sir Lindsay Hoyle said that he wanted to use the meeting to ask that “we are all a little kinder” and urge reporters to consider the feelings of MPs and their families when covering stories in parliament.

-Right wingers like Dillon, however, aren’t interested in being “a little kinder”, as his refusal to meet the speaker demonstrates.
+Right-wingers like Dillon, however, aren’t interested in being “a little kinder”, as his refusal to meet the speaker demonstrates.
 Dillon would rather foghorn a two-fingered salute from the front page of his newspaper, and play the role of the free press champion in a self-created drama – the brave and fearless editor standing up to an antiquated, overreaching, robe-wearing parliamentarian.

 Perhaps this can become another ready-made culture war issue.
 How dare speakers in the House of Commons call for a little more kindness!
 We can print as much nastiness by cowardly MPs who won’t even put their name to smears as we like!
 Down with kindness, compassion and respect for others!
 Isn’t that the whole right-wing agenda in 2022 anyway, with a bit of boot smashing down into the faces of the poor and vulnerable thrown in for good measure?